-This brand has some way to go before it catches up to Esky, which has a warranty of six years, and those that have a warranty that lasts a lifetime, which include Otterbox, Siberian, Monoprice and Pelican.
+This brand has some way to go before it catches up to RTIC, which has a warranty of seven years, and those that have a warranty that lasts a lifetime, which includes Cordova, Otterbox, Siberian, Monoprice and Pelican.
 However, the BMX series is still new to the game, and given its current performance level, that shouldn’t be hard to do.

 You know you’ve got a reliable cooler on your hands when it can be useful for just about any situation.
 That’s the case with Igloo’s BMX series, which, despite its size, is a great option for any occasion, whether it’s a birthday or graduation party with friends and family at someone’s house, a tailgate with friends for a football game, or a fishing and hunting trip in the mountains.

 Being light makes it easy to take these coolers in your car for road trips, as well as on a boat for a day on the lake during camping trips or out on the ocean for when you go to the beach.
 Being useful in all of these situations earns this brand a 4.5/5 rating in quality.